Business Tax Deductions the IRS Will Say No To

 Federal or state income taxes, gift taxes, and other taxes

 Your tax bill is not deductible from your federal business tax return.
 Some states may allow you to deduct a portion of your federal tax bill, but not all.
 You may deduct state and local sales taxes from on your personal tax return, but not for your business.
 (See this IRS article on deducting state and local taxes.
 Check with your state or your tax preparer.

 These are expenses which create a loss in an activity which is mostly a hobby and which is not deemed to be a business.
 The IRS has guidelines on whether your activity can be considered a business and thus has deductible expenses.
+If hobby losses are not deductible on your business tax return, there may be some losses deductible on your personal tax return.
 Check with your tax preparer for more information on your specific circumstance.

 If you belong to a country club, social club, fitness facility, or other clubs, your dues are not a deductible business expense.
 Even if you take clients or customers to this club, the IRS says it's not deductible.
 You can deduct costs related to a professional business or trade organization directly related to your business.
 For example, if you are in an industry group or you pay dues for you and your employees to a professional organization that relates to your business, these dues, and any expenses of membership, may be deductible business expenses.

 meals and entertainment expenses are a separate deduction category and are considered separately.

 Everyone travels from home to work, and the IRS says these costs are not deductible business expenses.
 If you travel for business from home to meet customers, that's deductible.
 Or if you travel between business locations, that's also deductible.
 But if you get in your car to go to your office and come back at night, that's not deductible.

 The IRS says, "You can deduct no more than $25 for business gifts you give directly or indirectly to any one person during your tax year."